 Farmgirl with Scottish Blackface sheep A while ago, I wrote a post about having the “winter blahs” and various methods that help lift my mood.
 A couple of these mood enhancing strategies included music and dancing.
-I even joked about installing a disco ball in our sheep shed, especially since I enjoy bee-bopping to radio tunes as I do farm chores.
-Well, Farmguy surprised me last week with not one, but two disco balls: one for the the sheep shed and one for the house. 🙂 Here’s the thing: Feeling down?
-Sometimes all you need to do is “get down.”
+I even joked about installing a disco ball in the sheep shed, especially since I enjoy bee-bopping to radio tunes as I do farm chores.
+Well, after writing that post, I was gifted with not one, but two disco balls: one for the the sheep shed and one for the house. 🙂 Here’s the thing: Whatever your mood…whether it’s the “winter blahs” or the “dog days of summer,” all you need is a little music.
 So, go ahead, put on your boogie shoes and come on over to Green Hill Farm.
-Because, the disco ball is up, and this farmgirl is ready to dance her way right into spring!
+Because, the disco ball is up, and this farmgirl is ready to dance her way right into fall. 😉